Common Name: Ocelot

-Size and Appearance: The Ocelot is much larger than its cousins the Margay and the Oncilla, although they bear a striking resemblance.
-The Ocelot weighs between 17-24 pounds, stands 16-20 inches tall, and reaches lengths of 48-64 inches.
-Its coat tends to be more blotched than spotted, and the chain-like blotches and spots are bordered with black, but have a lighter colored center.
+Size and Appearance: The ocelot is much larger than its cousins the margay and the oncilla, although they bear a striking resemblance.
+Ocelots weigh between 28-35 pounds, stand 16-20 inches tall, and reaches lengths of 28-35 inches.
+It’s coat tends to be more blotched than spotted, and the chain-like blotches and spots are bordered with black and have a light colored center.
 These markings run the entire length of the cat.
-The ground color varies from whitish or tawny yellow through reddish gray to gray.
-The underside is white, and the backs of the ears are black with a central yellow spot.
+The base color varies between whitish or tawny yellow, reddish gray and gray.
+The belly is white, and the backs of the ears are black with a central white spot.

 Reproduction and Offspring: After a gestation of 79-85 days they produce a litter of 1-2 young.
-They weigh approximately 8.5 ounces at birth.
-The females reach maturity at around 1½ years, and around 2 ½ years for males.
-They become independent at around 1 year of age, but seem to be tolerated in their natal range for up to another year.
+Kittens weigh approximately 8.5 ounces at birth.
+Females reach maturity at 1½ years and males at 2 ½ years.
+Ocelots become independent at approximately 1 year of age, but seem to be tolerated in their natal range for up to 2 years.

-Social System and Communication: Ocelots are solitary and territorial.
-The females defend their exclusive territory, which can be as much as 9 sq. miles, while the male’s territory is larger and overlaps that of 1 or more females (can be as large as 35 sq. miles).
-Ocelots communicate by use of scent markings which tells the males when she is ready for mating, and by vocal communications such as meows and yowls (in heat).
+Social System: Ocelots are solitary and territorial.
+Females defend their exclusive territory, which can be as much as 9 square miles.
+Males have a much larger territory ranging upwards of 35 square miles which overlap that of 1 or more females.
+Ocelots communicate by use of scent markings which tells the males when she is ready for mating and by vocal communications such as meows and yowls (in heat).
 Hear our purrs, hisses, snarls, calls, and growl sounds HERE

-Hunting and Diet: The Ocelot is a terrestrial hunter and active during the night (nocturnal), and the mainstay of its diet are nocturnal rodents, such as cane mice, and marsh, spiny and rice rats, opossums and armadillos.
-They will also take larger prey such as lesser anteaters, deer, squirrel monkeys and land tortoises.
-They will also take advantage of seasonal changes and the abundance of fish and land crabs during the wet season.
-Occasionally, the will take birds and reptiles.
+Hunting and Diet: The ocelot is a terrestrial hunter and most active during the night (nocturnal).
+While the mainstay of it’s diet are nocturnal rodents including mice, rats, opossums and armadillos, they will sometimes take larger prey such as lesser anteaters, squirrel monkeys and land tortoises.
+Ocelots will also take advantage of seasonal changes and the abundance of fish and land crabs during the wet season.
+Occasionally, they will hunt birds and reptiles.
 However, the majority of prey items for this cat weigh less than 1-3% of its body weight.

-Principal Threats: Ocelots have a small litter size, one of the longest gestations and growth rates among the small felids, and a high infant mortality rate.
-Add this difficulty in sustaining its own population with deforestation and habitat destruction, and the survival of this beautiful little species becomes even more difficult.
+Threats: Ocelots have a small litter size, one of the longest gestations and growth rates among the small felids, and a high infant mortality rate.
+Add this difficulty in sustaining it’s own population with deforestation, habitat destruction and poaching and the survival of this beautiful little species becomes even more difficult.

 Meet our ocelot friends: